nebulab/playbook/people-ops/time-off-and-overtime.html.md

 The workday for full-time contracts is comprised of 8 hours.
 You can decide to reduce your contract's work hours and opt for part-time work.

-## Vacation

-There are 22 days of vacation per year (176 hours).
-All members of the team must communicate the vacation days they wish to take via chat or verbally, with a notice of at least two weeks if possible.

-Vacation days accrued in a year must be used within 18 months: e.g., the remaining days on 31/12/2019 must be used by 1/06/2021.

 ## Holidays

-You don't have to follow a specific calendar for Holidays.
-You have 11 days, use them at your discretion.
-Just let the team know in advance of your plans.
+There are 22 days of vacation per year.
+There's complete flexibility in using these days.
+Please try to be as much communicative as possible according to your responsibilities.

+Vacation days accrued in a year must be used within 24 months: e.g., the remaining days on 31/12/2021 must be used by 31/12/2024.

+## Public Holidays

+You have 11 days which are reported in the company calendar, based on your country of residence.
+If a Public Holiday falls on non-working days, so Saturday and/or Sunday, you can take up to 2 following working days off to make up for them.

+You can report this days using the `Make up for Public Holidays` option in the HR software.

 ### Italian employees

-The national contract strictly defines the Italian Holidays, and you have 11 Holidays too.
+The national contract strictly defines the Italian Holidays, and you have 11 Public Holidays too.

 A special mention goes to the Patron Saint holiday ("Santo Patrono").
 The day of this holiday depends on where you work from: